Recap and Reflections from COP26

 November 23, 2021

 Earlier this month, the eyes of the world were on world leaders in Glasgow for COP26.
 Leading up to the conference, state legislators came together calling for the federal government to make stronger climate commitments to achieve full decarbonization and limit warming to 1.5 degrees.
 Despite the calls for strong action, the outcomes of COP26 fell short.
-However, the agreements made leave 1.5 degrees warming within reach if strong action is taken at COP27 next year.
+However, the agreements left 1.5 degrees warming within reach if strong action is taken at COP27 next year.

 Below is a look at the outcomes of COP26, state actions while in Glasgow, and a look ahead to COP27.